aashish-singh004/Python/Day 03 - Treasure Island/notes.md

-if else statement statement like we studied in linux can use like this if:
+if else elif statement statement like we studied in linux can use like this if:
 else:
+elif:
-we can write variable and operators too before colon
+we can write variable and operators too before colon .lower() is a string method which converts text into small letters.
+Have used in treasure_isaland.py game

 Comparison operators